 Not only does this help prevent life from becoming mundane, but it also forces you to be challenged to think in new ways.
 Learning to do something with a loved one is even better because you get to share the experience.

 You won't grow with your partner if you just do the same things you have always done.
 Growth requires you to explore and learn new things together, whether it’s trying to solve a new problem or adapt to a new way of thinking.

 Putting yourselves into new situations can force a beneficial change.
 This spirit of constantly challenging yourselves will help keep you modest and open to new ideas that could be better than the ones you currently have.

 Build a stronger relationship.

 People don't play board games alone.
-The foundation these games is cooperation.
+The foundation of these games are cooperation.
 Cooperative board games for couples help build a stronger relationship through teamwork and a joint sense of creativity.
-Exploring this hobby allows you to spend the quality time with your partner that is necessary to strengthen your relationship.
+Exploring this hobby allows you to spend quality time with your partner that is necessary to strengthen your relationship.

 Additionally, laughing with your partner while you're playing games triggers the release of endorphins, which are your body’s natural “feel good” hormones.
 This helps improve both your conscious and unconscious cognitive functions, leaving you and your partner feeling happy, compassionate, and ultimately fulfilled by each other's company.

 Make your date nights more fun and exciting.

 If you are tired of the same old routine, you can use board games to make your date nights different more thrilling.
 It is easy to start slacking off when it comes to planning dates nights, and many people need help with ideas that extend beyond dinner and a movie.